-Most of our information is available on other pages in the Info section.
-Here we've collected some common questions.
+Detailed information is available on other pages in the Info section.
+Here we've collected the most common questions.
 If you don't see an answer here or in other pages on the site, please email firstname.lastname@example.org and we'll be happy to help.

-For orders over 2,000 we can't guarantee our usual production window.
-We ask that you contact us if you want to order more than that so we can talk schedule.
+Not exactly, but larger orders do take more time to fulfill, so we can't guarantee our usual production window.
+We ask that you contact us if you want to order more than 2,000 caps at once, so we can talk discount pricing and production schedule.
 See our large orders page.

 Most home brewers work in 5 gallon batches, which will fill 50-60 standard bottles, depending on how you fill, spill, and test.
 Lots of people (like us!) fill their carboys past the 5 gallon mark, and tend to end up on the high end of that range.
-We recommend 60-65 caps per batch so you don't run out and can have a few extra for mistakes and as a souvenir.
+We recommend 60-65 caps per batch so you don't run out and can have a few extra for mistakes and souvenirs, too.

 If you're doing a crafting project, get a few more than you need.
-Bottle caps are an industrial product, and do have occasional blemishes and defects.
+Bottle caps are an industrial product, and do have occasional blemishes, defects, and shipping damage.